 On Tuesday, 19 November 2019, Vladimir BUKOVSKY was buried in Highgate Cemetery, north London, after a service conducted by an Orthodox priest at the chapel nearby.
 Among those who spoke later at the funeral reception in Lauderdale House were Mustafa Dzhemilev, leader of the Crimean Tatar nation; journalist and veteran Soviet dissident Alexander Podrabinek; and … Continue reading Bukovsky laid to rest (November 2019)

-“How I copied these documents” (Vladimir K. Bukovsky)
+“How I copied these documents” (V. K. Bukovsky)

-In 2008, doubts were cast on the value and, even, the authenticity of the documents copied in Moscow by Bukovsky in the second half of 1992.
-In part, this was a repetition of the furore in 1992 over the doctoring of a 1973 KGB report to the Politburo about Andrei Sinyavsky (see 28 February 1973*, … Continue reading “How I copied these documents” (Vladimir K. Bukovsky)
+In 2008, doubts were cast on the value and, even, the authenticity of the documents copied in Moscow by Vladimir Bukovsky in the second half of 1992.
+In part, this was a repetition of the furore in 1992 over the doctoring of a 1973 KGB report to the Politburo about Andrei Sinyavsky (see 28 February … Continue reading “How I copied these documents” (V. K. Bukovsky)

 Obituary: Vladimir K. BUKOVSKY, 1942-2019